aboerzel/Behavioral-Cloning/README.md

 This step is done in [data.py](data.py) lines 9-49.

-After loading the data is shuffled and split into a train set and a validation set.
+After loading the data it is shuffled and split into a train set and a validation set.
 I use only 20% of the records for validation to avoid losing too many special training records.
 After the train-test spilt, the train dataset contains 58914 items and the validation dataset contains 14729 items.

 This step is done in [model.py](model.py) line 39.

 #### Image Preprocessing

-Since the images of the data set are stored in BGR format, but the simulator works with the RGB format, I convert the images into RGB format directly after loading [model.py](model.py) lines 48-50.

 In the preprocessing step the images are normalized and mean-centered between -/+0.5.
 In addition, image parts that do not contribute to driving behavior, such as the sky and the car front, are cut off.